statsig-io/docs/docs/feature-gates/feature-gates-lifecycle.md

 - We recommend that you use Delete only for mistakes.
 Deletion removes the gate and its history from Statsig, and having your Feature Gate Catalog retain history of your gates will help you see valuable information like velocity of your team’s feature releases, # of launches decisions made, etc.

 **What if I want to re-use a feature gate that has been archived already?**
-- Archival of a gate implies that any reference to the gate has been completely and peromanently removed from your code.
-Therefore, as best practice, we recommend that you clone an archived gate, essentially creating a new gate with the same rules, instead of unarchiving a removed gate.
+- Archival of a gate implies that any reference to the gate has been completely and permanently removed from your code.
+Therefore, as best practice, we recommend that you clone an archived gate, essentially creating a new gate with the same rules, instead of reusing a previously archived gate.